Distinguishing between Maximian, Galerius, and Maximinus II.

 This is a coin of Galerius.
 Recall Advice 1: Don't assume "MAXIMIANVS" identifies Maximian.

-Two ancient sources (Panegyri Latani 10(2) and Eutropius, Breviarum, IX, 20) , say that Diocletian made Maximian Caesar (mid 285) and later Augustus (early 286; the precise dates are disputed), so there was a time period when Maximian had the title Caesar but not the title Augustus.
+Two ancient sources (Panegyri Latani 10(2) and Eutropius, Breviarum, IX, 20), say that Diocletian made Maximian Caesar (mid 285) and later Augustus (early 286; the precise dates are disputed), so there was a time period when Maximian had the title Caesar but not the title Augustus.
 Nevertheless, scholars have identified no coins of Maximian without the title Augustus.
 Coins in that period must have been minted in the name of Diocletian only.
+If it were just coins, we would think Maximian had been promoted straight to Augustus.
 (I wonder if the ancient sources were wrong?)

 Example of Rule 3: MAXIMIANVS with GAL identifies Galerius.